Ramenu/Minecraft/README.md

 I'm also using other tools to help make the code look cleaner, and hopefully 'safer'.
 Hope you find them interesting: https://github.com/danmar/cppcheck<br>
 https://clang.llvm.org/extra/clang-tidy/<br>

+The SFX does not belong to me, and is used for private purposes by me only.
+When the game is released, I will add my own SFX.

 HOW TO BUILD:
 -------------